ckstash/jigsaw-jeeves/README.md

 # Jigsaw Jeeves

-Jigsaw Jeeves is a Python library that acts as a computer-vision assistant for solving jigsaw puzzles.
-Rather than solving the puzzle for you, it tells you where each piece most likely belongs -- narrowing a thousands-of-piece search to a small ranked candidate list so you can make progress when you are stuck.
+A Python library that acts as a computer-vision assistant for solving jigsaw puzzles.
+Rather than solving the puzzle for you, it tells you where each piece most likely belongs, narrowing the search space to a small ranked candidate list so you can make progress when you are stuck.

-The concept and implementation are described in detail in [this article](https://medium.com) *(link to be added on publication)*.

 ---